 Doviz Buruso is the Turkish name for currency exchange offices.
 You can spot a Doviz Buruso at almost all the major tourist spots, commercial areas and market places.

-However I would recommend you to avoid exchanging money at the centers at the international airports in Turkey as they generally tend to offer poor exchange rates.
+However, I would recommend you avoid exchanging money at the centers at the international airports in Turkey as they generally tend to offer poor exchange rates.

 Cash from ATMs – Use them and select EUR, USD or Lira while in Turkey

 ATMs can be spotted at all possible places in Turkey from markets, tourist places, cities, airports, commercial sites and even the smallest of towns.